Vina-Ops/vina-web/docs/STUN_SERVER_TROUBLESHOOTING.md

 # STUN Server Troubleshooting Guide

-## Problem: STUN Host Lookup Errors
+## Problem: STUN and TURN Server Connection Errors

-**Error**: `ICE Candidate Error: {errorCode: 701, errorText: 'STUN host lookup received error.'}`
+**STUN Error**: `ICE Candidate Error: {errorCode: 701, errorText: 'STUN host lookup received error.'}` **TURN Error**: `ICE Candidate Error: {errorCode: 701, errorText: 'Failed to establish connection'}`

-This error indicates that some STUN servers in the configuration are not accessible or have DNS resolution issues.
+These errors indicate that some STUN/TURN servers in the configuration are not accessible or have connection issues.

 ## What Are STUN Servers?